Cloudy Water Cloudy Water — How to Clear Cloudy Milky Pool Water After Opening

 When to Consider the SLAM Method

-The SLAM method involves raising chlorine to much higher levels and maintaining them until all organic matter is eliminated.
+The SLAM method involves raising chlorine to the shock level for your CYA (about 40% of your CYA) and maintaining it until all organic matter is eliminated.
 You can find detailed instructions in our complete SLAM method guide, which walks you through the entire process safely.

 Additional Tricks That Often Help

 Sometimes a good pool flocculent can work wonders for stubborn cloudiness.
 Flocculants cause tiny particles to clump together into larger pieces that your filter can more easily capture.
-You'll need to vacuum the settled particles manually, but it can dramatically speed up the clearing process.
+You'll need to vacuum the settled particles manually — ideally to waste on a sand or DE filter, since a cartridge filter has no waste port and the fine particles would just pass back through, but it can dramatically speed up the clearing process.

 Another option is using a clarifier, which works more slowly but doesn't require vacuuming.
 The clarifier helps tiny particles stick together so your filter can grab them more effectively.